 Contributed by Maine Historical Society

-Orchard Cook addressed several leaders of the separation movement about his frustration with Massachusetts, as well as the current state of the movement.
-Cook intertwined wit and metaphor throughout the letter, and inquired to how much longer Maine must wait to become a state.
-Cook, who had clearly reached a breaking point by 1806, felt Maine was long overdue for separation.
+Orchard Cook addressed several leaders of the separation movement about his frustration with Massachusetts, as well as the current state of the movement:

-Born in Salem, Massachusetts, in 1763, Cook was a political and statesman from Lincoln County, Maine.
-He held several roles as a public official including Justice of the Peace, Assessor, and member of the U.S. House of Representatives 1805-1811.
+Born in Salem, Massachusetts, in 1763, Cook was a politician from Lincoln County.
+He held several roles as a public official including Justice of the Peace, Assessor, and member of the US House of Representatives from 1805-1811.
 He died in 1819, less than a year before Maine achieved statehood.

 About This Item